-Discover Lassen Volcanic National Park, CA
+Discover the best RV rental in Lassen Volcanic National Park, CA!

 Northeastern California is home to the southernmost ridges of the Cascade Range.
 A quick drive east of Redding will land you at the vibrant Lassen Volcanic National Park.
 Just three hours west of Reno and three hours north of Sacramento, this national park gets its name from Lassen Peak: the largest plug dome volcano in the world.
 With wilderness making up nearly 75% of the landscape, Lassen Volcanic National Park is 166 square miles of natural wonder.